w3c/wcag3/informative/guidelines/images-and-media/audio-descriptions.md

 ## User needs

-* As a person who is blind or has low vision, or a cognitive or learning disability, I need audio descriptions of important visual information in videos.
+* As a person who is blind, or who has low vision, or a cognitive or learning disability, I need audio descriptions of important visual information in videos.